bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.1x (September 2016) =

+- IP info now displays a popup with map + geolocation info for users using HTTPS again.
+Thanks to the great https://twitter.com/ipinfoio for letting all users use their service :)

 = 2.12 (September 2016) =

 - You can show a different number of log items in the log on the dashboard and on the dedicated history page.
 By default the dashboard will show 5 items and the page will show 30.